 2.2.5 Alignment of care between child support & FTB

-From 1 July 2010, a single care determination is made, by either a delegate of the Child Support Registrar or the Secretary (responsible for FTB), where there is a child recognised in relation to a person in a child support assessment and a person receives FTB for the same child.
+From 1 July 2010, a single care determination is made, by either a delegate of the Registrar or the Secretary (for FTB purposes), where there is a child recognised in relation to a person in a child support assessment and a person receives FTB for the same child.
 Whether care is determined by the Registrar or the Secretary, a single care determination applies for child support purposes and for FTB purposes.
 See topics 2.2.1 and 2.2.2 for information on determining care.

 On this page